 In close co-operation with inter alia the Beijing team, supporting Chinese listed Kingenta Ecological Engineering Group Co.
-Ltd in the acquisition of COMPO CONSUMER, one of Europe's market leaders in consumer gardening products from a leading European private equity house.
+Ltd in the acquisition of COMPO CONSUMER, one of Europe's market leaders in consumer gardening products from a leading European private equity house and in the sale to another private equity investor 5 years later.